Grand Duchess Xenia Alexandrovna of Russia: Early marriage

+Grand Duchess Xenia continued her public displays of affection after her wedding.
+Tsar Nicholas wrote to his fiancé: "Of one thing she [Xenia] is not shy.
+That is in kissing her husband.
+Whenever she can, she flies at him, her arms around his neck."

 Charitable works

 Xenia contributed strongly to charitable works.
 She was a member of the Women's Patriotic Association.
 From 1903, Xenia was patron of the Creche Society of St. Petersburg, which looked after poor working-class children while their parents were at work.
-She took a particular interest in hospitals for patients with tuberculosis in the Crimea, perhaps influenced by the death of her brother George from the disease in 1899.
+She took a particular interest in hospitals for patients with tuberculosis in the Crimea, perhaps influenced by her brother George who suffered from the disease.

 She was also patron of the Maritime Naval Welfare Association, which took care of widows and children of naval personnel.
 Xenia founded the Xenia Association for the Welfare of Children of Workers and Airmen.
 In addition, she was patron of the Kseniinsky Institute, a St. Petersburg boarding school for 350 students.

 Russo-Japanese War

 On 25 January 1904, Xenia recorded in her diary that war had been declared between Russia and Japan.
 The previous December, Xenia had told the War Minister, Kuropatkin, that there would be no war and that her brother did not want war.
 The War Minister said the whole matter might be outside the control of Russia.
 As war broke out, there was unrest in Russia.

 On a cold Sunday in January 1905, over 150,000 peaceful people approached the Winter Palace under the leadership of Father Gapon.
 The people wanted to present the Tsar with a petition.
 The St. Petersburg police had asked for help from the army, which fired into the crowd, resulting in 143 casualties.
 The day would be known as "Bloody Sunday" and mark a turning point in the relationship between the Tsar and his people.
 In February, Xenia's uncle Sergei, was killed by a bomb in Moscow.
 Xenia wanted to be with her aunt Ella, but was told the situation was too dangerous.

 Xenia was exasperated on hearing of Russia's military defeat in Korea.
 She had been angry about the start of the war and recorded her thoughts on the end, "and ended even more stupidly!"
 Xenia was in the Crimea at their home at Ai-Todor with her husband and children, when news of the mutiny of the Black Sea fleet reached them.
 In October, her brother was forced to agree to the establishment of a Duma as a concession to the people.
 Some of Xenia's family saw it as "the end of Russian autocracy".
 Her husband Sandro had resigned his position at the Ministry of Merchant Marine.
 Xenia and her family spent Christmas at Ai-Todor as it was not safe to travel north, or from their estate.
 A Christmas service was held in the house, with the priest being driven there and back "in a closed landau under an escort of cavalry".